+The challenge of fighting dementia is seen as one of the biggest health crises of our time.
 A lot has been said and done to promote healthy living and incorporate various aspects of it in our everyday lives – avoiding junk food, exercising, taking vitamins etc. have all been a major points in the check-list so far.
-Perhaps not enough has been said about brain health and the effect puzzles have on the way our brains work.
+Perhaps not enough has been said about brain health and the effect puzzles have on the way our brains work; and more importantly, how they can help.

 Research shows that solving puzzle games helps Alzheimers and Dementia sufferers